ImKetan1610/oneStepForward/README.md

 ## What is Throttling?
 **Answer:** - Throttling is a technique used to control the frequency at which a function is executed.
 Unlike debouncing, which delays the function call until the actions stop, throttling ensures that a function is called at regular intervals, regardless of how many times the triggering event occurs.
 For example, if you have a function that needs to run when a user scrolls a webpage, throttling will make sure the function is executed only once every specified time interval, even if the scroll event is happening continuously.
 This helps in managing performance by preventing a function from being called too often in response to rapid or repeated events.

-## What is a difference between debouncing and throttling?
+## What is the difference between debouncing and throttling?
 **Answer:** - Here's a comparison between throttling and debouncing:

 | **Aspect**               | **Throttling**                                              | **Debouncing**                                              |